 The process was really easy.
 First I reminded myself what was in each repository.
 This was actually the “hardest” part as I haven’t used Subversion in at least 4 or 5 years and couldn’t remember how to list the contents of a repository.
 Turns out you need to use a URL even if it’s a local file system repository.

-Which would then return me a list of directories like
+The following will return me a list of directories

 The first thing I did is google a bit and found a couple of useful articles like this one on stackoverflow.
 This gave me the basics and then I just played around with it.

 I created an author’s file as discussed and named it users.txt with the following line: